Consumption Tax: Definition, Types, Pros & Cons, And More

 3. Retail Sales Tax

 This is calculated by applying a percentage rate to the sales price that is taxable.
 Although sales taxes are present at the state level in the US, it is not a federal tax.
-The United States does not have a consumption tax at the federal level.
+The United States does not have this tax system at the federal level.

 4. Import Duties

-If you import something from outside the United States, you will have to pay an extra amount, which is calculated as a percentage of the price of the item.
-The price of the good depends on the type of goods imported or from where it is imported.
+If you import something from outside the United States, you will have to pay an extra amount.
+You can calculate it as a percentage of the price of the item.
+In addition to that, the price of the good depends on the type of goods that you import or from the place that you import.
 There are other factors as well.

 Pros And Cons Of Consumption Tax

-The following are some of the major pros and cons of consumption tax:
+The following are some of the major pros and cons:

 Pros Of Consumption TaxCons Of Consumption Tax